Joined Pine River in: 2011

 Joined Pine River in: 2009

-Victoria brings close to 20 years of experience in the field, and a fresh, dynamic approach to her work with our youth, their families, and with her therapists.
+Victoria brings 25 years of experience in the field, and a fresh, dynamic approach to her work with our youth, their families, and with her therapists.
 She completed her master’s degree in 1996 and her doctorate in clinical psychology in 2000.

 TARA MCGEE, MSW, RSW, DIP TIRP